Neolithic and Bronze Age rock art in the British Isles

 A replica of an unusual cup-and-ring-marked stone from Dalgarven, North Ayrshire, Scotland.

-In the Neolithic and Bronze Age British Isles, rock art was produced across various parts of the islands.
+In the Neolithic and Bronze Age of Ireland and the British Isles, rock art was produced across various parts of the islands.
 Petroglyphic in nature, the majority of such carvings are abstract in design, usually cup and ring marks, although examples of spirals or figurative depictions of weaponry are also known.
 Only one form of rock art in Europe, this late prehistoric tradition had connections with others along Atlantic Europe, particularly in Galicia.

-The study of rock art in the British Isles was largely initiated by amateur researchers rather than academic or other professional archaeologists.
+The study of rock art in Ireland and the British Isles was largely initiated by amateur researchers rather than academic or other professional archaeologists.

-Surviving examples of rock art in the British Isles are believed to represent only a small sample of that which had been produced in the Neolithic and Bronze Ages.
+Surviving examples of rock art in Ireland and the British Isles are believed to represent only a small sample of that which had been produced in the Neolithic and Bronze Ages.
 Many examples of petroglyphs would have eroded away, thereby being lost to contemporary scholarship.
 In other examples, images might have been painted onto rock, or marked onto less permanent surfaces, such as wood, livestock or the human body, thereby also failing to survive into the present.